buanet/ioBroker.docker/README.md

 The code provided in this repo is used to automatically generate the official Docker Image for ioBroker.

+Because this README has become more and more confusing, I decided to convert it into a full documentation and moved it to a ["better place"](https://docs.buanet.de/iobroker-docker-image/docs/).

 ## :rocket: Quick links

 Don't know what's ioBroker? :arrow_right: [iobroker.net](https://www.iobroker.net)<br>